 Here's how to become a bird farm or avian manager

-Bird farm managers specialize in breeding birds of various types, ranging from exotic species to poultry.
+Bird farm managers specialise in breeding birds of various types, ranging from exotic species to poultry

 The basic duties of a bird-farm manager include protecting the birds from their natural enemies, ensuring that the birds are healthy by feeding them and sheltering them from extreme weather conditions, such as strong winds that may damage or destroy their nests.